Pathduck/vid2ani/README.md

 ```
 Arguments:
 -o      : Specifies output filename. (will be outputted to the same directory as your input video file.)
           If left empty, this will default to the same filename as your video.
-(Usage: -o image.gif)
+(Optional)
 -r      : Specifies scale or size.
 The amount of pixels this value is set to will be the width of the gif.
           The default is the same scale as the original video.
 -f      : Specifies framerate in Hz.
 The default is 15.
 -m      : Specifies one of the 3 modes listed below.
 The default is diff.
 -d      : Specifies which dithering algorithm to be used.
-The default is Bayer Dithering.
+The default is Bayer.
 -b      : Specifies the Bayer Scale.
 This can only be used when Bayer Dithering is applied.
+See more
-          See more information below.
+          information below.
+(Optional)
 -s      : Specifies the start of the gif file in HH:MM:SS.MS format.
+(Optional)
 -e      : Specifies the duration of the gif file in seconds.
+(Optional)
 -c      : Sets the maximum amount of colors useable per palette.
 (Value up to 256) This option is disabled
           by default.
+-k      : Enables error diffusion.
+(Optional)
 -------------------------------------------------------------------------------------------------------------
 Palettegen Modes:
 1: diff - only what moves affects the palette